 The Company's wholly-owned Australian subsidiary financed the development of a facility and subsequent expansion in 2003 with long-term debt obligations.
-These obligations are non-recourse to the Company and total \$37.4 million (AUD 36.5 million) and \$40.3 million (AUD 39.5 million), at July 1, 2012 and January 1, 2012, respectively.
+These obligations are non-recourse to the Company and total \$36.4 million (AUD 35.1 million) and \$40.3 million (AUD 39.5 million), based on the exchange rates in effect at September 30, 2012 and January 1, 2012, respectively.
 The term of the non-recourse debt is through 2017 and it bears interest at a variable rate quoted by certain Australian banks plus 140 basis points.
 Any obligations or liabilities of the subsidiary are matched by a similar or corresponding commitment from the government of the State of Victoria.
-As a condition of the loan, the Company is required to maintain a restricted cash balance of AUD 5.0 million, which, at July 1, 2012, was \$5.1 million.
+As a condition of the loan, the Company is required to maintain a restricted cash balance of AUD 5.0 million, which, based on exchange rates as of September 30, 2012, was \$5.2 million.
 This amount is included in restricted cash and the annual maturities of the future debt obligation are included in Non-Recourse Debt.